catalyst-fp7/documents/interoperability/interoperability.md

         * Change Read status (target, valence, strength?[^readstatus])

-[^genericprop]: We are still considering whether the the name of the properties that were affected by an update operation should be included in the first level of support.
+[^genericprop]: We are still considering whether the name of the properties that were affected by an update operation should be included in the first level of support.
 In particular, some implementers might change a row in a database without knowing which columns are affected.
 Also, note that the list of properties defined in the standard is closed, but implementers may introduce new properties or sub-properties.
-Feedback would be appreciated.

 [^readstatus]: Some platforms may define weaker or stronger signals that a user paid attention to a message.
 If a platform cannot distinguish those, it should only send strong signals.